I have published stories in the North American Review and in Stone Canoe. I won the 2014 S.I. Newhouse School Prize for Creative Nonfiction.

 Christopher Gonzales was born in Schenectady and raised in Middle Grove, outside of Saratoga Springs, New York.
 He worked for 19 years as a writer, mostly in communications for higher education institutions, including Ithaca College and Cornell University.
 After living in Ohio, Chicago, and Mexico, he returned to upstate New York, settling in the Finger Lakes region with his wife and twin sons, where he writes about families.

-The Summer 2016 issue of the North American Review, with my essay, is available to preview and purchase:
+The Summer 2016 issue of the North American Review, with my essay, is available to purchase.
+Read about me at their website:

 Print copies of back issues of Stone Canoe 8 (with my essay) are available from the YMCA Syracuse Downtown Writer’s Center for $13.50 including shipping.